lussoluca/drupal_service_container_article/Autowiring all the things.md

 Autoconfiguration is particularly useful for module developers, as it streamlines the process of registering services and ensures that they are properly configured without requiring extensive boilerplate code.

-# Drupal service container deep dive.
-Part 2: aliases, autowiring and name arguments
+# Drupal service container deep dive part 2: aliases, autowiring and name arguments

 ## Aliases